sdcityrobotics/zoidberg/docs/navigation.rst

 using acoustics.

-While it is hard to imagine a world without GPS at this point, in the 1970s acess to the network was restricted, and it was only in the late 90s that full accuracy of the positioning network was allowed for use by the civilians.
+While it is hard to imagine a world without GPS at this point, in the 1980s access to the network was restricted, and it was only in 2000 that full accuracy of the positioning network was allowed for use by the civilians.
 There are still a few stipulations on use required in all GPS enabled devices to prevent its use in ballistic missle systems, and a standing contigency to revoke its use in wartime.
 GPS requires the reception of satilite broadcasts, and so it is not possible to use this system underwater beneath a foot or so of depth.
-Interestingly enough, there is a siginifcant interest in GPS free navigation in the military since the sucesful Iranian spoofing attack on a US drone.
+Interestingly enough, there is a siginifcant interest in GPS free navigation in the military since the sucesful `Iranian spoofing attack <https://en.wikipedia.org/wiki/Iran%E2%80%93U.S._RQ-170_incident>`_ on a US drone.

 Without the option of GPS, it is important to use other navigation techniques.
-A time tested method is dead-reckoning, which has been used by sailors once they discoved an accurate compass.
+A time tested method is `dead-reckoning <https://en.wikipedia.org/wiki/Dead_reckoning>`_ , which has been used by sailors once they discoved an accurate compass.
 Dead-reckoning requries the measurement of the ships speed, which can be done by dropping a log off the bow and waiting for it to pass the stern.
 With a heading, it is possible to anticipate where